MayGo/maze-world/README.md

 # Game Description

 You can play this game by running this project (need to publish also) or open in in Roblox: [Maze World](https://www.roblox.com/games/3376915546/Maze-World-Dynamic).
 You can select from easy, medium or hard maze to play.
 All mazes are dynamically created, so every time you play it is new.
 For easier maze solving you can buy trail or speed pets.
 You earn coins by finishing mazes.
-Bigger mazes gives more coins and placement matters, when playing with other players.
+Bigger mazes and better place in finishing gives more coins.

 ## Screenshots